 Submit your details below and an Experian expert will be in contact with you shortly

-The CRB’s identity checking process is being strengthened to improve public protection and these measures represent a significant change for organisations looking to conduct CRB checks.
+The DBS’s identity checking process is being strengthened to improve public protection and these measures represent a significant change for organisations looking to conduct CRB checks.
 From the 1st September 2012, Route 2 checks will require an organisation to make an appropriate external ID validation of the applicant.
 Further details on the whole process can be found here on the Home Office website.

 Experian has been working with the public sector for many years and has relationships with a number of Government agencies and departments.
-We have been working with the CRB to ensure our ID validation fulfils the requirements of the Route 2 CRB checking guidelines.
+We have been working with the DBS to ensure our ID validation fulfils the requirements of the Route 2 CRB checking guidelines.
 We are one of the few providers in the market offering a solution which meets the CRB requirement of Level 2 providing an extra layer of confidence when verifying identity, and this means that you can be sure that a ‘pass’ really is a ‘pass’.

 Why is it changing?

 One of the reasons for introducing these changes is to make it more difficult for individuals to conceal previous criminal records by changing their name.
 These changes are part of an ongoing improvement process that will enable easier detection of undeclared changes of name in the future.

 Experian’s Identity Authentication is an electronic personal identity validation solution that enables public sector organisations to authenticate an applicant’s identity in real-time, irrespective of the channel of interaction.

 Already in use across central and local government, as well as the private sector, it provides a level of confidence in the authenticity of an individual’s identity by checking their details against a broad range of data sources held by Experian, the UK’s largest credit bureau.